 Once the inflation valves are installed inflate the air helper springs to 50 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
 If a leak is detected at a tubing connection then check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
 The tubing can easily be removed from the fittings by pushing the collar towards the body of the fitting and then pulling out the tube.
-If a leak is detected where the air fitting screws into the air spring, remove the tubing, then screw the air fitting into the air spring until the leak stops.
-Re-install the tubing and re-inflate the air springs and check for leaks as noted above.
+If a leak is detected where the brass straight fitting screws into the spring, remove the tubing, then screw the straight fitting into the spring one additional turn or until the leak stops.
+Reinstall the tubing and reinflate the air springs and check for leaks as noted above.
+Further information on trouble-shooting can be found in the General Operation Instruction book included with this kit.

 This now completes the installation.
 Install the wheels and torque the lug nuts to the manufactures specifications.
 Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back onto the ground.
-Re-attach the postive battery cable and remove the wheel chocks from the rear wheels.
+Re-attach the postive battery cable and remove the wheel chocks from the front wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the Air Helper Springs will support approximately 30 lbs. of load for each P.S.I. of inflation pressure (per pair).
+As a general rule, the Sport-Rite Air Helper Springs will support approximately 30 lbs. of load for each P.S.I. of inflation pressure (per pair).
 For example, 50 P.S.I. of inflation pressure will support a load of approximately 1500 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.